 3. Add a Window Bird Feeder

-Much like the window decals above, adding a window bird feeder gives birds an easy way to see that a window is a solid structure.
+Finally, much like the window decals above, adding a window bird feeder gives birds an easy way to see that a window is a solid structure.
 As a bonus, you can draw in birds up close with another feeding station!
 You can’t beat the views presented with a window bird feeder.

 I hope these tips have helped you easily bird-proof your home!
 For more information on preventing bird strikes, I highly recommend you check out this in-depth piece from my go-to source for all things birding, The Cornell Lab.